matthew-oberg/syscall-fun/readme.md

 # Syscall Fun

 This repository contains the code, test scripts, and results from my work on bundling system calls.
-This work was carried out as a part of Boise State University class CS 554 - Advanced Operating Systems.
+This work was carried out as a part of the Boise State University class CS 554 - Advanced Operating Systems.

 It contains two implementations of a program to send the contents of a file over the network.
 One is the typical Unix implementation.
 The other is a new system call implmented as a kernel module that does the same.